Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Methods

 where $\epsilon$ represents a step size, and $\phi^*(\cdot)$ defines the optimal perturbation to reduce KL-divergence via kernel functions, and can be approximated for a set of $K$ particles via

 where $k(\cdot)$ represents a valid kernel function.
-Essentially, the first term is a scaled gradient log-likelihood of the particle's posterior, which drives the particles towards an optimal state.
-The second term is a repulsive force, preventing mode collapse and allowing greater coverage of the sample space.
+The first term is a scaled gradient log-likelihood of the particle's posterior, which drives the particles towards an optimal state.
+The second term is a repulsive force that prevents mode collapse and allows greater sample coverage.
 A full derivation can be found at \cite{liu2016stein}, with a high-level explanation at \cite{lambert2020stein}.